 The so-called Whipple triad is characteristic of hypoglycemia regardless of the cause.
 It consists of (1) a history of hypoglycemic symptoms, (2) an associated low plasma glucose level (40–50 mg/dL), and (3) relief of symptoms upon ingesting fast-acting carbohydrates in approximately 15 minutes.
 The hypoglycemic symptoms in insulinoma often develop in the early morning or after missing a meal.
 Occasionally, they occur after exercise.

 Patients typically complain of neuroglycopenic symptoms such as blurred vision or diplopia, headache, feelings of detachment, slurred speech, and weakness.
 Personality and mental changes vary from anxiety to psychotic behavior, and neurologic deterioration can result in convulsions or coma.
 Hypoglycemic unawareness is very common and adrenergic symptoms of palpitations and sweating may be blunted.
 With the ready availability of home blood glucose–monitoring systems, patients sometimes present with documented fingerstick blood glucose levels in 40s and 50s at time of symptoms.
 Access to diabetic medications (sulfonylureas or insulin) should be explored—does a family member have diabetes, or does the patient or family member work in the medical field?
 Medication-dispensing errors should be excluded—has the patient’s prescription medication changed in shape or color?
 Patients with insulinoma or factitious hypoglycemia usually have a normal physical examination.

-B cell adenomas do not reduce secretion of insulin in the presence of hypoglycemia, and the critical diagnostic test is to demonstrate inappropriately elevated serum insulin, proinsulin, and C-peptide levels, at a time when plasma glucose level is below ...
+B cell adenomas do not reduce secretion of insulin in the presence of hypoglycemia, and the critical diagnostic test is to demonstrate inappropriately elevated serum insulin, proinsulin, and C-peptide levels, at a time when plasma ...